jaswanth-reddys/MiniProject/README.md

 # MiniProject
-Image-Based Detection of Quality of Fruits and Vegetables Using AI.
+MiniProject: Image-Based Detection of Quality of Fruits and Vegetables Using AI.

 Developed an AI-driven system using computer vision techniques.